SpaceVim/SpaceVim/docs/layers/autocomplete.md

 You can customize the user experience of auto-completion with the following layer variables:

-1.  `auto-completion-return-key-behavior` set the action to perform when the `RET` key is pressed, the possible values are:
+1.  `auto-completion-return-key-behavior` set the action to perform when the `Return`/`Enter` key is pressed, the possible values are:

 -   `complete` completes with the current selection
+-   `smart` completes with current selection and expand snippet or argvs
--   `nil` does nothing
+-   `nil`

 2.  `auto-completion-tab-key-behavior` set the action to perform when the `TAB` key is pressed, the possible values are:

 -   `smart` cycle candidates, expand snippets, jump parameters
 -   `complete` completes with the current selection
 -   `cycle` completes the common prefix and cycle between candidates
--   `nil` does nothing
+-   `nil` insert a carriage return

 3.  `auto-completion-complete-with-key-sequence` is a string of two characters denoting a key sequence that will perform a `complete` action if the sequence as been entered quickly enough.
 If its value is `nil` then the feature is disabled.
 4.  `auto-completion-complete-with-key-sequence-delay` is the number of seconds to wait for the auto-completion key sequence to be entered.
 The default value is 0.1 seconds.